-Ideally suited to professional installers, these are good quality slates up to a 50 year warranty\, and can provide an economic solution to both new and refurbishment work.
+Ideally suited to professional installers, these are good quality slates with a 30 year warranty, and can provide an economic solution to both new and refurbishment work.
 SIGA commercial slates are rated to T1 classification, with a distinct price advantage over our specification and excellence ranges.
 However, additional costs required to sort, grade and install should be taken into account.